College Application Month 2018

-Once you take the test and receive your scores, log into your
+Once you receive your scores, log into your CIC portfolio to

-Log into your portfolio to check out new
+Log into your portfolio to check out activities

-Directions After High School and the Career Clusters Map.
-These
+After High School and the Career Clusters Map.
+These activities

-activities will help you learn about options after high school
+will help you learn about options after high school graduation and

-graduation and to map out possiblities for career areas.
-Rank the
+to map out possiblities for career areas.
+Rank the ones you like

 Whether you are just beginning education planning after high